 You can explore 31 islands and some islets on the last frontier set in the congruity of the Molbog tribe and the local people.
 Here you can find some endemic fauna and flora, some of them, the mouse deer is known locally as 'pilandok', migratory birds, rare plants, and insects.

-The biodiversity is everywhere; the sea is also rich in sharks, whales, dolphins, rays, sea turtles, tuna and many more species.
+The biodiversity is everywhere.
+The sea is also rich in sharks, whales, dolphins, rays, sea turtles, tuna and many more species.

 Why Should You Check These Must Do Things in Palawan?

 The Philippines is one of the most dazzling countries we know.
 Palawan is many times listed as one of the most beautiful islands in the world.
 Full of natural beauty, impressive landscaping, amazing beaches with turquoise warm water, rich in fauna and flora, this country should definitely be on your bucket list soon.
-So, if you are heading to the Philippines don't forget these must do things in Palawan.
+So, if you are heading to the Philippines don't forget these must do things in Palawan island.

 Free Presets Pack for Lightroom!